Arkansas HVAC License: How to Become an HVAC Contractor in Arkansas

 Table of Contents

-Climate control and refrigeration systems in our homes and businesses wear out and break down and now with more of an emphasis being placed on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to remain compliant.
+Climate control and refrigeration systems in our homes and businesses wear out and break down, and now with more emphasis on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to remain compliant.

-Trained HVACR professionals are in high demand to keep up with this thriving industry.
-In fact, according to the U.S. Bureau of Labor Statistics, employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 4 percent from 2019 to 2029 — adding more than 15,000 of these skilled workers to the ranks.
+Trained HVACR professionals are in high demand.
+In fact, according to the U.S. Bureau of Labor Statistics, employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 5% from 2020 to 2030 — adding 19,000 of these skilled workers to the ranks.

 » Want to grow your HVAC business?
 Click here to get a demo.

 Is a license required to perform HVAC work in Arkansas?
 Yes.

 To be an HVAC Contractor in Arkansas, you must be licensed.
 Entry-level HVAC technicians do not need a license but must register with the state and work under the supervision of a licensed contractor.

 Arkansas makes it pretty easy from a licensing standpoint to get started in the HVAC business.
 There are no apprenticeship, educational, or legal requirements to begin working in the field, so getting started is only dependent on meeting the expectations of prospective employers and federal EPA certification requirements.

 However, to become an HVACR contractor in Arkansas, you must accrue at least two years of experience and on-the-job training as an HVACR technician or graduate from a board-approved HVACR training program, which includes at least six months of hands-on work or six months in the field after graduation.
 Securing an Arkansas HVAC license allows contractors to legally employ technicians, advertise and bid on HVAC projects.